SEBR-0916/project_2_prompt/README.md

 ## Planning & Presentation Requirements

 ### Planning - Due by Friday February 16th, 9:00 EST:

-    - A new Github Repo with your Project's name (DO NOT NAME THE REPO PROJECT2!) with a Readme containing all of your relevant information
+    1. A new Github Repo with your Project's name (DO NOT NAME THE REPO PROJECT2!) with a Readme containing all of your relevant information

-    - An **ERD** list containing an ERD identifying the attributes of each Data Entity (one for each Model and embedded schema).
+    2. An **ERD** list containing an ERD identifying the attributes of each Data Entity (one for each Model and embedded schema).
 The ERD also needs to diagram relationships between the Entities (1:1, 1:M or M:M)

-    -  Wireframe designs for your front end
+    3. Wireframe designs for your front end

-    -  User Stories in your Readme for what you want your projects to contain
+    4. User Stories in your Readme for what you want your projects to contain

-    - MVP and Stretch Goals for your Projects
+    5. MVP and Stretch Goals for your Projects

-### Project Presentations - Friday October 20th, 9:00EST :
+### Project Presentations - Friday February 23rd, 9:00EST :

 You will have a maximum of 10 minutes to present your project following these guidelines: